2019 — Andamooka, Australia

 The Sand That Ate The Sea is an intertextual work documenting the South Australian Opal mining town, Andamooka.

-4 years and is presented in multiple formats; narrative film, music video, photography, and installation.
+It was undertaken over 4 years and is presented in multiple formats; narrative film, music video, photography, and installation.

 The South Australian desert is a mystical place – millennia ago it was an ocean, and opalised aquatic dinosaur fossils are still found in the dirt there today.
 It is home to an arid land and deep, old magic.
 It is a place of endless sweeping salt flats and undulating flat red earth.